-Method, guideline, deviations if any Test substance, Relevant information about the study including rationale for dose selection (as applicable) Observations Reference NITROMETHANE In vitro gene mutation test in bacteria OECD TG 471 Deviation: 4 instead of 5 strains Nitromethane Purity: > 99 % Pre-incubation test Strain: 4 S. typh. strains (TA98, TA100, TA1535 and TA1537) Test conc.: 100, 333.3, 1000, 3333.3 and 10000 μg/plate.
-No sign increase in the frequency of revertant colonies up to 10 mg/plate, +- S9 Only in TA100, cytotoxicity was observed at the highest conc Mortelmans et al., 1986 Non-GLP Reliability 2 (according to the registration dossier) +- S9 Vehicle: DMSO tested.
-Negative In vitro gene mutation test in bacteria Prior to OECD TG 471 GLP Reliability 2 (according to the registration dossier, however the study was not made available to the DS.
-Results should be interpreted with caution) Nitromethane No data on purity Strain: 5 S. typh. strains (TA98, TA100, TA1535, TA1537 and TA1538) Test conc.: A conc resulting in saturated vapour atmosphere (47465 ppm) caused cytotoxicity in strains TA1535 and TA1537.
-For this reason, a conc of 23732 ppm (118.7 mg/L) was tested. +- S9 No sign increase in the frequency of revertant colonies at 23732 ppm, +- S9 Negative Anonymous 27, 1980 In vitro chromosome aberration study in mammalian cells CHO cells OECD TG 473 Non-GLP Reliability 2 (according to the registration dossier) Nitromethane Purity unknown Cell type: CHO cells Test conc.: No cytotoxicity was observed at limit conc > 11.5-hour treatment without S9: 1077, 2316 and 4980 μg/mL > 2-hour treatment with S9 followed by 11.5 hours incubation with fresh medium: 1077, 2316 and 4980 μg/mL Negative +- S9 at conc as high as the limit conc of 4980 μg/mL Negative NTP, 1997
+Method, guideline, deviations if any Test substance, Relevant information about the study including rationale for dose selection (as applicable) Observations Reference Reliability 2 (according to the registration dossier) 10000 μg/plate. +- S9 Vehicle: DMSO Negative In vitro gene mutation test in bacteria Prior to OECD TG 471 GLP Reliability 2 (according to the registration dossier, however the study was not made available to the DS.
+Results should be interpreted with caution) Nitromethane No data on purity Strain: 5 S. typh. strains (TA98, TA100, TA1535, TA1537 and TA1538) Test conc.: A concentration resulting in saturated vapour atmosphere (47465 ppm) caused cytotoxicity in strains TA1535 and TA1537.
+For this reason, a concentration of 23732 ppm (118.7 mg/L) was tested. +- S9 No significant increase in the frequency of revertant colonies at 23732 ppm, +- S9 Negative Anonymous 27, 1980 In vitro chromosome aberration study in mammalian cells CHO cells OECD TG 473 Non-GLP Reliability 2 (according to the registration dossier) Nitromethane Purity unknown Cell type: CHO cells Test conc.: No cytotoxicity was observed at limit concentration > 11.5-hour treatment without S9: 1077, 2316 and 4980 μg/mL > 2-hour treatment with S9 followed by 11.5 hours incubation with fresh medium: 1077, 2316 and 4980 μg/mL +- S9 Vehicle: distilled water Negative +- S9 at concentrations as high as the limit concentration of 4980 μg/mL Negative NTP, 1997